anand-tummapudi/designpatterns/README.md

 ## Structural Patterns
 Deals with the relationship between objects.
 These patterns ease the design by identifying a simple way to realize relationship between objects.
 It also describes how classes and objects form larger structures.
-* Adapter, Bridge, Composite, Decorator, Facade, Flyweight, Proxy
+* Adapter, Bridge, Composite, Decorator, Facade, Flyweight, Proxy.
 #### 1. Adaptor Pattern
 Adaptor match interfaces of different classes meaning that it allows two incompatable interfaces to work together.
+* java.util.Arrays - asList()
+* java.io.InputStreamReader
+* java.io.OutputStreamWriter
+* javax.xml.bind.annotation.adaptors.XMLAdaptor - marshall()
 #### 2. Bridge Pattern
 Bridge separates an object's interface from its implementation.It uses encapsulation, aggregation and can use inheritance to separate responsibilities.
 Bridge pattern is useful when we want to avoid permanent binding between abstraction and its implementation.
 #### 3. Composite Pattern
 Composite is a tree structure of simple and composite objects.
 It enables us to create hierarchical tree structures of varying complexity.
 Here group of objects are treated in the same way as a single instance of an object.
+* java.awt.Container - add(Component)(Swing)
+* javax.faces.component.UIComponent - getChilden(JSF)
 #### 4. Decorator Pattern
 Decorator adds responses to objects dynamically.
 #### 5. Facade Pattern